-In 2016, one anti-BDS bill was signed into law in New Jersey.
+In 2016, an anti-boycott bill was signed into law in New Jersey.
 A second bill was introduced but was not enacted.

 Find out more:

 Take action! via the American-Arab Anti-Discrimination Committee (ADC)

 Palestine Legal & Center for Constitutional Rights legal memo on amended A925/S1923.

 Palestine Legal & Center for Constitutional Rights notified NJ lawmakers that the anti-boycott bills are unconstitutional.

 ACLU-NJ tells NJ lawmakers that S1923/A925 raises serious constitutional problems by harming free speech and using government resources to build political blacklists (June 8, 2016).